 The semi-permanent sides of this Aspen venue open up to allow more people to sit just outside while still enjoying the high-quality acoustics emanating from the Benedict Music Tent's canopy, which echoes the look of Denver International Airport’s white peaks.
 Shows here include student recitals from the Aspen School of Music, the Jazz Aspen Snowmass festival, the Aspen Chamber Orchestra and various opera performances.
 Concert calendar >>

 6. Dillon Amphitheatre, Lake Dillon

 Sailboats crisscross the crystal-blue alpine lake that serves as the backdrop for this stunning mountain-town stage in Dillon.
 The summer schedule is usually packed with live music concerts on Tuesday and Friday nights, Saturday sunsets and Sunday afternoons.
-Shows include The Rocky Mountain Talent Show, a band competition in July and August; Bluegrass and Blues weekend in June; and some special events like country- and swing-dancing nights.
+Shows include talent shows, a band competition in July and August; Bluegrass and Blues weekend in June; and some special events like country- and swing-dancing nights.

 7. Mishawaka Amphitheatre, Bellvue

 The Mish — as it’s known locally — was in danger of a permanent shut down in 2010, but within a few months, new ownership rescued the beloved live music venue in northwest of Fort Collins in Bellvue.
 Set on the wooded banks of the Poudre River, the lineup of jam bands draws big crowds to the endearingly rustic lodgepole-pine stage.
 Shows like Leftover Salmon, Toad The Wet Sprocket and The Wailers keep the Colorado-cool vibe here alive.
 Concert calendar >>